Elizabeth Sword: History

 The kings of Scotland used a sword given by Pope Julius II to King James IV of Scotland in 1507 as the Sword of State (also referred to as the Papal Sword), used for coronations and ceremonial occasions.
 The sword acted in this role through the union of the crowns and has been used at ceremonial occasions since.
 However, in 2022 it was decided that the sword was too fragile to continue to be used.

 At the behest of the Lord Lyon King of Arms, a new ceremonial sword was commissioned.
 The concept was approved by the Scottish Government following the death of Queen Elizabeth II.
-It was designed by the former Ormond Pursuivant of Arms, based upon the traditional Scottish landscape.
+It was designed by Mark D. Dennis, former Ormond Pursuivant of Arms, based upon the traditional Scottish landscape.
 The sword cost £22,000 to make.
 The Honours, including the sword, were presented to King Charles III in July 2023 at a national service of thanksgiving at St Giles Cathedral marking his coronation, then returned to Historic Environment Scotland, who usually keep them on display in the Crown Room of Edinburgh Castle.